 Updates to the NSF Proposal and Award Policies and Procedures Guide (PAPPG) (NSF 23-1) including revisions to the biographical sketch and current and pending support, and the transition to Research.gov for proposal preparation and submission.

-View Recorded Webinar: NSF Update (requires MIT authentication)
+View recorded webinar: NSF Update (requires MIT authentication)

 -